Small Business Marketing Support: Agency or Freelancer?

 Option 3 – Partner with an online marketing freelancer

-• is already an expert with proven experience and a client-supported track record
+• is already an expert with proven experience and a client-supported track record.

-If this sounds like the right option for you at the moment, make sure you read the post “What to Expect From Your Marketing Freelancer” when exploring potential partners.
+If this sounds like the right option for you at the moment, make sure you read What to Expect From Your Marketing Freelancer before exploring potential partners.

 Interested in online marketing for your small business?
 Learn more about the freelance services I offer and get in touch to discuss working together.